Law and truth can be twisted|

 .
 So when you do tax returns, don't take tax deductions you are not eligible for or exaggerate them to reduce your taxes.

-However, I say paying our taxes is not a commandment, since we also see
+However, I say paying our taxes is not a commandment, because we also see

 in the temple tax story of Matthew 17, the reason Jesus wants to pay the